Hot English Language & Culture How-Tos

 The presenter, Ms. Jennifer explains how compound words are formed from phrasal verbs.
 With examples she explains how the meaning and pronunciation differs when compound words are formed from phrasal verbs.
 She explains the difference between 'show' and 'show off' by showing her collection of fans, and showing off with one of her beautiful fan from Japan.
 Then she explains the difference between 'show off' and 'show-off', giving examples and makes the listeners clear about compound nouns also...

-How To: Use the word "being" correctly in English
+How To: Use the passive voice in the English language

 How To: Speak with a Liverpudlian 'scouse' accent